• Skip to primary navigation

 On November 13, Michigan Governor Snyder issued Executive Directive 2017-4, which establishes the Michigan PFAS Action Response Team (MPART).
 Perfluoroalkyl and polyfluoroalkyl substances (PFAS) are emerging contaminants widely used in…

-Filed Under: Member Innovation Tagged With: PFAS
+Filed Under: Member News Tagged With: innovation, PFAS

 Louisiana, U.S. EPA, and DOJ Reach Air Pollution Settlement with ExxonMobil